South India Temple Tour

 This city is famous for its seven pagodas – a group of ancient rock temples, which are examples of the Dravidian style of architecture.

-Is a sacred place for Hindus, known for its temple.
+It is a sacred place for Hindus, known for its temple.

 The southernmost tip of the country, it is the confluence of the Arabian Sea, the Indian Ocean and the Bay of Bengal.
-It is famous for its spectacular sunrises and sunsets and is also an important pilgrimage centre.
+It is famous for its spectacular sunrises and sunsets and is also an important pilgrimage center.

 Situated on the banks of the Cauvery river, 325 km away from Chennai, this city is known for its historic temple architecture, worth seeing on your tour of Tamil Nadu.